Skip to content

 Before rushing out and planting whatever you see it’s best to familiarise yourself with your climate zone.
 Too often, you will see posts or magazines talking about the seasonal plants available, however, the decision about which plants and when to sow seeds is best made when you know what grow well in your area.

-I have made every mistake in the book over my years gardening in backyards and now my Balcony and possibly the most have been made here because the conditions are quite different from my ground-dwelling garden days!
+I have made every mistake in the book over my years gardening in backyards, courtyards and balconies and possibly the most have been made here because the conditions are quite different from my ground-dwelling garden days!
 Plants that are not in their optimum environment are likely to be stressed and more susceptible to succumb to pests and diseases.
-In Australia, the zones are mainly divided into warm temperate, cool temperate, tropical and subtropical and arid (the first 4 being the most populated areas of Australia and I’ll focus on these).
+In Australia, the zones are mainly divided into warm temperate, cool temperate, tropical and subtropical and arid (these 4 being the most populated areas of Australia and I’ll focus on these).

 Tropical Zone